KZSD25/AO3CoverCreator/README.md

 3) Testing the program on Mac and Windows 11
 4) Adding more support for non-AO3 EPUB sources
 5) Adding more support for FanFicFare EPUBs
+6) Check support for Cyrillic characters (and other languages)
-6) Update EbookLib in 'libraries' to current version (0.19) and adjust code as needed
+7) Update EbookLib in 'libraries' to current version (0.19) and adjust code as needed